It’s not uncommon for people to seek a Methadone Detox Center after decades of attending a Methadone Clinic.

 The Waismann Method ® of Methadone Rapid Detox

-Our methadone rapid detox is designed to work quickly, safely and address the painful and lengthy withdrawal phase that patients fear so much.
+Our rapid methadone detox is designed to work quickly, safely and address the painful and lengthy withdrawal phase that patients fear so much.
 We are only based in Southern California, where patients check into our full-service hospital first a day or two before methadone detoxification for thorough medical testing and pre-medication.
 This helps us rule out possible underlying conditions.

-Once cleared for the methadone rapid detox, patients are transferred to the ICU for close monitoring.
+Once cleared for the rapid methadone detox, patients are transferred to the ICU for close monitoring.
 Once patients are appropriately sedated and pre-medicated, they are put under sedation for around 60 to 90 minutes.
 While the patient sleeps comfortably, an acute methadone withdrawal is accelerated with medications to block the opiate receptors.
-This medically-induced methadone withdrawal is controlled and closely monitored by board-certified anesthesiologist with almost two decades experience with rapid detox and methadone detox.
+This medically-induced methadone withdrawal is controlled and closely monitored by a board-certified anesthesiologist with almost two decades experience with rapid detox and methadone detox.
 During the sedation, patients feel no discomfort and have no memory of the acute withdrawal.
 After the patients awake, they are closely monitored for the rest of the day and night.
 Our medical staff is specially trained to ensure patients comfort and safety, before and after the detoxification procedure.

-The hospital stay is typically 2 to 4 days and 2 to 7 additional days at our Domus Retreat aftercare facility, where patients receive around the clock continuum care and assistance through the transitional period.
+The hospital stay is typically 2 to 4 days and 2 to 7 additional days at our Domus Retreat aftercare facility, where patients receive care around the clock and assistance through the transitional period.
 Our program is known for its compassionate and discreet approach to methadone detox.
 We actually treat one of the highest levels of methadone in the country.
 We receive patients from all over the world that cannot find a treatment center that will accept them due to the high levels.

-Detox occurs when the body is ridding itself of substances, including drugs, alcohol and other toxins.
+Detox occurs when the body is ridding itself of substances, including drugs, alcohol, and other toxins.
 This process will begin once patients stop taking the medications they’ve become dependent upon.
 Medically based methadone detox is necessary in order to keep patients safe and comfortable during an otherwise difficult time.
 Patients no longer have to fear withdrawal because it can be managed effectively.

 Methadone addiction is a serious problem in the United States and tends to happen quickly and to unsuspecting individuals who have been prescribed methadone for legitimate pain reasons.
-The addiction creeps up quickly and once you have a methadone addiction, chances are it’s too late to find an easy solution to get off methadone.
+The addiction creeps up quickly, and once you have a methadone addiction, chances are it’s too late to find an easy solution to get off methadone.